mohamadkhalaj/Boostan/README.md

 ## Debug your app with telegram desktop

-You should install telegram beta and enable inspect element in experimental setitngs more detail [Telegram doc](https://core.telegram.org/bots/webapps#debug-mode-for-web-apps).
+You should install telegram beta and enable inspect element in experimental settings more detail [Telegram doc](https://core.telegram.org/bots/webapps#debug-mode-for-web-apps).

-We should use HTTPS for debugging our app with telegram, so we have to make and install our own certificates.
+We should use HTTPS for debugging our app with the telegram, so we have to make and install our certificates.
 So we should install MkCert (See detail [Mkcert repo](https://github.com/FiloSottile/mkcert)).

 Now create the certificates with this command: